Till the Bitter End

 White clouds scud across the sky.
 Peace and quiet reign supreme.
 The sun is shining.
 It’s a beautiful fall morning and Khaled is wearing a happy smile on his face as he wends his way through the old city.
 He has gone out to buy antiquities and look at the old houses of the neighborhood.
 That’s the only thing that keeps him distracted from the unbearable sorrow of having lost his dear friend.
 He has only recently found the strength to leave the house again.
 His friend’s demise has hit him hard, perhaps because of how unexpected it has been.

 As he strolls down the Street of the World, he starts to mull over what it is that makes something deserve a certain name.
 “Take this street, for instance,” he says to himself.
-“It’s a pretty narrow street, but still, it seems to contain everything that makes the world a miserable place: beggars, thieves, mercenaries, traitors, tourists, neets, …” It is his all-time favorite street to peek on the bright side of life, ...Read more
+“It’s a pretty narrow street, but still, it seems to contain everything that makes the world a miserable place: beggars, thieves, mercenaries, traitors, tourists, neets, …” It is his all-time favorite street to peek on the bright side of ...Read more

 The Bitter Taste of a Broken Promise